The Greater Omaha Iris Society

 for additional information.

 Note!
-Location for all meetings --
+Location for most meetings --

 at St. Andrews Episcopal Church,